 Ben O'Mara is as an Adjunct Research Fellow in Media and Communications, Faculty of Health, Arts and Design at Swinburne University.
-He also works as a Science Writer for the Alcohol and Drug Foundation, Melbourne, Australia.
+He also works as a freelance writer based in Canberra and Melbourne, Australia.

 Ben writes for academic and general audiences.
 He has worked in university research for over ten years, including as a post doctoral research fellow, tutor and research officer.
 More recently, he has delivered communication, training and evaluation projects on smoking cessation for the health and homelessness sectors, as well as research into preventing harm caused by alcohol and other drugs in Australia.
 Ben is currently developing information resources for people living with motor neurone disease.